Embry–Riddle Aeronautical University: Daytona Beach, Florida

 Embry–Riddle's oldest residential campus (185 acre) and academic headquarters has been in Daytona Beach, Florida, since 1965.
 Built adjacent to the Daytona Beach International Airport, the campus is connected to an aircraft ramp owned by the university for flight training.
 The main campus consists of an aviation complex, academic quad, and residence halls surrounding the student center and Jack R. Hunt Aviator Park.
 The campus has seven residence halls and one off-campus housing complex.
 Athletic facilities, the Brigadier General William W. Spruance ROTC Center, and the ICI Center are on the east side of campus.

 This university's eastern campus serves 6,740 undergraduates and 781 graduate students from nearly 100 countries.
 All first-year students live on campus with sophomores, juniors, and seniors.
 Fifty-two majors are offered at this location for 2020–21.
 The engineering physics program at the Daytona Beach campus is among the largest undergraduate engineering physics program in the country and the only one specializing in aerospace.

 The Daytona Beach campus has a fleet of 88 Cessna Skyhawks and 14 Diamond DA42-VI's.
-The ERAU Flying Club's two Cessna 172s and the three Cessna 150s of the Eagles Flight Team are also parked on the ramp.
+The ERAU Flying Club's three Tecnam P92 Echo Mk2s of the Eagles Flight Team are also parked on the ramp.

 Embry–Riddle's Daytona Beach campus has one of the most extensive Reserve Officers' Training Corps (ROTC) programs in the United States and the nation's largest Air Force ROTC program.